Foxcirc/lsg/README.md

 # lightweight

 Being "light" means following things:
-- short compilation times
+- short compilation times (for rust standards)
 - fast, even in debug builds
-- small executable size
+- reasonably small executable size

 `lsg` keeps it's dependencies minimal.
 However this also means that the library itself is missing some features you would expect in a traditional gui framework, notably we don't have builtin support for:
 - a lot of image formats (only png is included)
 - a lot of font formats (only ttf/otf is included)
-- platform specific
+- platform specific api's

 # currently missing features

 These features should be implemented in the future:
 - support for accesskit
+- drag and drop
 - more platforms

 # platform support

 Currently this library supports:
 - Linux (Wayland or X11)
+- Windows

 Will be implemented in the near future:
-- Windows
 - MacOS
 - Android